fabianmartins/serverless-streaming-demo/README.md

         const dynamoDBclient = new AWS.DynamoDB.DocumentClient();
         ~~~
     4. Save the file.
+    5. Get back to the `:~/environment/serverless-streaming-demo` folder
-    5. Run `cdk diff` on the terminal.
+    6. Run `cdk diff` on the terminal.
 Check the differences.
-    6. Run `cdk deploy`.
+    7. Run `cdk deploy`.
     8. Send more payloads.
     9. Give a few seconds for the system to get the traces, and then check again: CloudWatch Logs, CloudWatch Service Lens / Service Map, Traces, and X-Ray.